-Attendance will remain a statutory requirement for school aged children.
+Attendance is a statutory requirement for school aged children.
 As a school we continue to have a duty to monitor and support good attendance of pupils.
 Our aim is to work with families to encourage good attendance and support where we can.
-Mrs Ward and Mrs Mulcahy (our school attendance team) works closely with the Education Welfare officers in the Local Authority, who monitor our school attendance, as well as picking up where there are concerns for individual attendance.
+Mr Merritt (Assistant Headteacher for Inclusion), Miss Coxon (Family Support Officer) and Mrs Mulcahy (our school attendance team) work closely with the Education Welfare officers in the Local Authority, who monitor our school attendance, as well as picking up where there are concerns for individual attendance.

 We know that the more children are in school, the better chance they have of making progress and getting the most out of their school experience.

 As well as monitoring and supporting individual attendance, we also encourage and support good punctuality.
 We know that when children arrive late to school, not only do they miss important elements of their learning, but this can also unsettle children and make the rest of their day not as positive as it could have been.